mclaramarinho/verrmed/README.md

 ## Features

 - Search medicine by name
-- Results are designed to be intuitive, indicating wether the drug contains or not the allergens input on the search
+- Results are designed to be intuitive, indicating whether the drug contains or not the allergens input on the search
 - Mobile responsiveness
 - Baixar bula